FredBoat/docs.fredboat.com/public/markdown/selfhosting.md

 malPassword:

 token:
-  # Add your discord bot token below and remove the # (but keep two spaces in front of it)
+  # Add your discord bot token below to the beta and patron slots, between the quotation marks
   # Find the token of your bot on https://discordapp.com/developers/applications/me
-  # Optionally fill the other three tokens below in

-  #beta: YourTokenHere
+  beta: "YourTokenHere"
+  patron: "YourTokenHere"
   production:
   music:
-  patron:

 # Used by the ;;split and ;;np commands.
 Must be hooked up to the Youtube Data API.
-# Add your google API keys in the brackets below, separated by commas if more than one, uncomment by removing the #
+# Add your google API key in the brackets below between the quotation marks
-# How to get them: https://developers.google.com/youtube/registering_an_application
+# How to get the key: https://developers.google.com/youtube/registering_an_application

-#googleServerKeys: [YourYoutubeAPIKey]
-#googleServerKeys: [Key1, Key2]
+googleServerKeys: ["YourYoutubeAPIKey"]

 # From https://cleverbot.io/